 What is APRS (Amateur Packet Reporting System)?

-APRS is a digital communication system that sends packets of data via radio waves to exchange messages and information over short distances.
-It was initially developed by Bob Bruninga, WB4APR (SK), in the 1990s, and has since become extensively used among amateur radio operators.
+APRS is a digital communication system.
+It functions by sending small packets of data via radio waves.
+It’s designed for exchanging messages and information over short distances.
+It was initially developed in the 1990’s by Bob Bruninga, WB4APR (SK).
+Since then, it is used extensively by amateur radio operators.

-APRS has a wide range of applications, including tracking the location of vehicles, people, and weather stations.
+Based on this, you can see APRS has a wide range of applications.
+They include tracking the location of vehicles, people, and weather stations.

 How to Setup APRS

-• Mobile Phone software for Apple and Android devices.
-These don’t take advantage of the RF elements of APRS, but can use their GPS and data connections to provide location information into APRS system packets.
+- Some APRS users only use their Mobile Phone.
+There are apps for Apple and Android devices.
+These don’t take advantage of the RF elements of APRS.
+The phones GPS and data connections help here.
+The apps can be used to provide location information via APRS system packets online.

 Steps to follow: